AoI Minimization in Status Update Control with Energy Harvesting Sensors: Status Update Control under Transmission Limitation

 \subsubsection{Optimal Policy}

 An optimal policy under the transmission constraint can be found by following the steps in Section~\ref{sec_rl_algorithms} and using the developed learning methods, i.e., {VIA} or Q-learning.
-Because the state and action spaces grow exponentially with respect to the number of sensors, finding an optimal policy is practical (tractable) only for small number of sensors.}
+Because the state and action spaces grow exponentially with respect to the number of sensors, finding an optimal policy is tractable only for a small number of sensors. {More precisely, finding an optimal policy is PSPACE-hard which is similar to NP-hard except that the space (i.e., the size of computer memory) is the main limiting factor \cite{Papadimitriou-PSPASEhard-1999} \cite[Chap.~6]{gittins2011multi}.} {The structural properties of the optimal policy -- obtained by VIA -- can be obtained by following the same steps as in Section~\ref{sec_analytic_structure}, but due to the space limitation, we omit it.}